-The portfolio station is worth 33% of the overall score in the interview and so it is worth knowing what you’ve put in before you sit down to talk about it!
-The portfolio can be prepared to how you want it and can shape the discussion on the day so you direct where the questions will head!
-The remaining 66% of interview points come from the management and clinical stations for which performance also relies on good preparation but all points are determined on the day – please see our IMT Interview question bank for preparation in these areas.
+The portfolio station is worth 33% of the overall score in the IMT interview and so it is worth knowing what you’ve put in before you sit down to enable you to talk about it!
+The portfolio can be prepared however you want it, and can shape the thoughts and questions of the interviewers on the day.
+The remaining 66% of interview points come from the management and clinical stations for which performance also relies on good preparation, but all points are determined on the day – please see our IMT Interview question bank for help preparing in these areas.

 Preparing your portfolio can be a daunting task.
-Lots of people won’t have ever made a portfolio before and that’s all right (I certainly hadn’t!).
-What’s important is not to throw it together at the last minute.
-You should start thinking about it now as you are submitting your application and slowly pull together all the information that’s going to make you look great!
+Lots of people won’t have ever made a portfolio before and that’s normal, what is important is not to throw it together at the last minute.
+You should start thinking about your portfolio now, as you are thinking about your application, and slowly pull together all the information that’s going to make you look great.

-The ‘Portfolio’ makes up a whole station when it comes to the interview, so it’s very important!
-The interviewers will expect you to know everything that you put into your portfolio, so again, it pays to arrange it early and know it backwards!
-While the interviewers won’t physically have the portfolio this year the structure of the interview will still be the same and focus on the areas of the self assessment set out in the application form.
-Putting the portfolio together will allow you to structure your thought and be easy answering questions about your suitability as a candidate.
+The ‘Portfolio’ makes up a whole station when it comes to the interview, so it is very important.
+The interviewers will expect you to know everything that you put into your portfolio, so again, it pays to arrange it early and know it backwards.
+Last year, if the interviews had gone ahead, the interviewers wouldn’t have physically had the portfolio as in previous years.
+The questions for this section would have focussed more on your self assessment questions and this is why the portfolio should roughly follow the headings outlined above.
+Putting the portfolio together will allow you to structure your thoughts and make answering questions about your suitability as a candidate much more straightforward.

-The portfolio or ‘Evidence Folder’ should be put together in a standard lever arch folder with a contents page at the beginning and dividers for each section.
-You should also upload a virtual copy of each piece of evidence onto your computer so that it can be uploaded to the JRCPTB in the event that they need to see it!
-You can name the sections as you want but I would follow the titles given to you for each of the scoring sections: Undergraduate, Postgraduate, Prizes/Awards, Presentations etc. This way the examiners can quickly go through each section and mark off the evidence against your application scores.
-This means there will be more time for actual questions in the interview and allow you more time to talk and sell yourself rather than helping the examiner find a bit of evidence and waste your time!
+The portfolio, or ‘Evidence Folder’, should be put together in a standard lever arch folder with a contents page at the beginning and dividers for each section.
+You should also upload a virtual copy of each piece of evidence onto your computer so that it can be uploaded to the JRCPTB in the event that they need to see it.
+You can name the sections as you want but I would follow the titles given to you for each of the scoring sections: Undergraduate, Postgraduate, Prizes/Awards, Presentations etc. This way the examiners can quickly go through each section and mark off the evidence against your IMT application scores.
+This means there will be more time for actual questions in the interview and allows you more time to talk and sell yourself rather than helping the examiner find a bit of evidence and waste your time.

-Ultimately the ‘portfolio’ is a way for the examiners to get an idea of you before you enter, but it is how you present and discuss the items within it that really score you points.
-Think about the parts of your portfolio that you are most proud of, and the parts that will make you a good fit to be a medical SHO.
-These are the bits to focus on in your answer – make the examiners look at your best bits!
+Ultimately, the ‘portfolio’ is a way for the examiners to get an idea of you before you enter, but it is how you present and discuss the items within it that really scores you points.
+Think about the parts of your portfolio that you are most proud of, and the parts that will make you a good fit to be a medical SHO, these are the bits to focus on in your answer – make the examiners look at your best bits!

-The last bit of your portfolio is for you to detail any extracurricular activities and commitment to specialty!
-This can include what you like and is you way of showing off!
-Your interviewers want to see that there is a life beyond medicine and ultimately that you are a nice human being who they could actually work with!
-Anything could go in this section.
-Maybe you sing in a choir, or you love mountain climbing, or you’re just really good at baking.
-Whatever it is, find a way of including it and it will certainly make you stand out that little bit more!
+The last bit of your IMT portfolio is for you to detail any extracurricular activities and commitment to specialty, this can include what you like and is your way of showing off.
+The interviewers want to see that there is a life beyond medicine and ultimately that you are a nice human being who they could actually work with.
+Anything could go in this section, maybe you sing in a choir, or you love mountain climbing, or you’re just really good at baking.
+Whatever it is, find a way of including it and it will certainly make you stand out that little bit more.